-I think it’s safe to say that everyone, at some point in their lives, have wanted to make something grow.
+I think it’s safe to say that everyone, at some point in their lives, has wanted to make something grow.
 An herb garden gives you the chance to make that happen, but you have to get your hands dirty.
 After all, Rudyard Kipling once said,

 “Gardens are not made by singing ‘Oh, how beautiful,’ and sitting in the shade.”